WhyAre/tp/docs/UserGuide.md

 Examples:

-- `list` then `tutorial add-student cs2103-f15 s/1`:
+- `list` then `tutorial delete-student cs2103-f15 s/1`:
-  Adds the 1st student in the list to the tutorial slot `cs2103-f15`.
+  Deletes the 1st student in the list from the tutorial slot `cs2103-f15`.

 ### Clearing all entries : `clear`